tlindsay42/ArmorPowerShell/docs/usr_10_install.rst

 Install
 ========================

 This repository contains a folder named `Armor`_.
 The folder needs to be installed into one of your PowerShell Module Paths using one of the installation methods outlined in the next section.
-To see the full list of available PowerShell Module paths, use ``$env:PSModulePath.Split( ';' )`` in a PowerShell terminal window.
+To see the full list of available PowerShell Module paths, use ``$Env:PSModulePath.Split( ';' )`` in a PowerShell terminal window.

 .. _Armor: https://www.armor.com